Combined Force Captures Taliban Leader

 Compiled from International Security Assistance Force Joint Command News Releases

-WASHINGTON, Feb.
-13, 2012 – An Afghan and coalition security force captured a Taliban leader in the Maiwand district of Afghanistan’s Kandahar province today, military officials reported.
+WASHINGTON, April 13, 2012 – A combined Afghan and coalition security force today captured a Taliban leader who was planning a suicide attack against an upcoming gathering of local Afghan civilians in Afghanistan’s Kunduz province, military officials reported.

 |Join the GlobalSecurity.org mailing list|